LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 In this example the squelch in the VFO is set to 20%.

 If the squelch is changed in the VFO the value will be remembered even if the radio is power cycled.
-However if the squelch on a channel is changed, the value is only a temporary override.
+However, if the squelch on a channel is changed, the value is only a temporary override.

 To make the squelch change permanent to a Channel, press **Function** + **Green** to enter the *Channel Details* screen, and then press **Function** + **Green** again to save the channel data to the codeplug.